WoodSugar/PreSTNet/README.md

 # PreSTNet
-Source Code of the PreSTNet
+Source Code of the PreSTNet (Pre-Trained Spatio-Temporal Network for Traffic Forecasting).

 This repository is being updated.

 ## We have provided the following information for reproducibility